ldv-klever/aspectator/gcc/config/sparc/sparc.md

 ;; 'f' for all DF/TFmode values, including those that are specific to the v8.

 ;; Attribute for cpu type.
-;; These must match the values of the enum processor_type in sparc-opts.h.
+;; These must match the values of enum sparc_processor_type in sparc-opts.h.
 (define_attr "cpu"
   "v7,
    cypress,